NaughtyPrata/RAGtastic_V2/devlog.md

 5. Increased timeout for PDF processing to 240 seconds
 6. Added progress feedback for system reset operation
 7. Added document refresh after reset to ensure UI consistency

+### Test Results

+- Successfully retrieved information about Chapter 2 being about "performatives and speech acts"
+- Improved response quality from 60% to 85% as evaluated by CriticAgent
+- Generated comprehensive, well-structured responses for chapter queries
+- Fixed issue with the system incorrectly claiming content was not available

+### Next Steps

+- Add vector-based semantic search for better context retrieval
+- Improve metadata extraction with more explicit chapter information
+- Add table of contents parsing during preprocessing
+- Develop chapter-specific query templates to further improve results

 ## 2025-04-27: CriticAgent UI Integration